kasteway/Hepatitis-B-Mortality/README.md

 ### Design:

-We saw an 18% growth in global eCommerce fraud losses from 2020 to 2021.
-Due to the recent pandemic, many customers and consumers found eCommerce to be convenient in many ways.
-However, that also meant more opportunities for the fraudsters and they were able to increase the amount they stole.
-Therefore, for this project a classification machine learning model using RandomForest Classifier to predict fraud transactions.
  A pipeline was built to collect the data and perform machine learning to predict if the transaction was fraud and deployed an app to show the results.

 ![alt text](prediction.png)